tanchekwei/VisualStudioCodeForCommandPalette/README.md

 For more detailed technical information about the project's architecture and components, please see the [Project Guide](./GUIDE.md).

 ## Changelog

+### 1.26.0.0
+- Performance: Implement ListItem caching and optimize workspace lookup for faster loading.
+- Search: Cache filtered results between fallback items to improve UI responsiveness during search.
+- Fallback: Fallback items now support pinning and retrieve data from the primary cache.
+- UI: Updated display name and subtitle logic for better clarity of workspace types.

+### 1.25.0.0
+- Pinning: Support for "Pin to Home" and "Pin to Dock".
+- Detail: Added "Show Detail" command and enhanced the details panel.

+### 1.24.0.0
+- Customization: Added "Fallback Count" setting to configure top-level items.
+- Search: Added filters for editor type and remote type.
+- Sorting: Added "Recent from Visual Studio" and "Recent from Visual Studio Code" options.
+- Focus: Added "Use Helper Launcher" setting to fix focus issues on some systems.

 ### 1.23.0.0
 - Add support for Visual Studio Code custom installation paths